zigomir/do_ruby/README.md

 folders will be prepared and mounted on the VM.
 ```

-TODO: find out how to work around it
+This is unfortunately a problem on Windows currently.
+I don't know yet how
+to work around, but this doesn't happen on OS X and probably Linux too.

 ## TODO

-- define user and app name in `server_config.yml` or `attributes`?
+- define user and app name in `server_config.yml`
 - wget/curl command to get `Vagrantfile` and server_config.yml copied to
 your project